jojojaeger/whisper-streamlit/README.md

 # Auotmatic Speech Recognition
-this project is based on the offline speech recognition API VOSK: https://github.com/alphacep/vosk-api in order to transcibe interviews.
+this project is based on the offline speech recognition API VOSK: https://github.com/alphacep/vosk-api.
+The goal is to automatically transcibe interviews.

 ## VOSK INSTALLATION